WSWUP/gridwxcomp/README.rst

 Installation
 ------------

-Currently we recommend using the provided conda environment file to install dependencies in a virtual environment.
+Currently we recommend using the provided conda environment file to install ``gridwxcomp`` and its dependencies in a virtual environment.
 Download the `environment.yml <https://raw.githubusercontent.com/WSWUP/gridwxcomp/master/gridwxcomp/env/environment.yml>`_ file and then install and activate it.
 If you don't have conda `get it here <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
 To install dependencies in a virtual environment run

 .. code-block:: bash